rnnh/bioinfo-notebook/docs/cl_intro.md

 # Introduction to the command line

-This is a brief introduction to the command line in Ubuntu.
+This is an introduction to the command line in Ubuntu for absolute beginners.
+It covers some basic commands that are widely used in the Linux command line, as well as the file structure of Linux.
+Examples are provided throughout. it is recommend that you try out commands as you read about them in your own Ubuntu system.

-If you are not using Ubuntu, please see the pages with instructions on installing Ubuntu:
+If you are not using Ubuntu, please see these pages with instructions on installing Ubuntu:

 - [Windows Subsystem for Linux (WSL, Windows only)](wsl.md)
 - [using Ubuntu through a Virtual Machine (Mac or Windows)](ubuntu_virtualbox.md)